 I don’t want to keep you in suspense about this lingering question.
 Is this life for you?
 I can tell you from experience the leap is worth it.
 Knowing I don’t have to put on an extroverted persona just to get through the day has lessened my anxiety.
 Not to mention, it’s made me so much more focused and productive.
 Above all else, I love my life as it is.
 I never worry about small talk because there’s no one else around but me.
 I control the dial, that is, the amount of social interaction I’m comfortable with at any given time.

+Going the self-employed route isn’t the only perfect job for introverts, but it’s one of them.
 If walking the line without a net doesn’t make you lose too much sleep, and you want to control that dial, freelancing may be for you.
 I wish you well.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.